Gravitational Bremsstrahlung with tidal effects in the post-Minkowskian expansion

 \ee where ${t}^{\mu\nu}_{\firstc}$ is the contribution from diagram (a), ${t}^{\mu\nu}_{\secondc}$ from the same diagram but with the two particles exchanged and ${t}^{\mu\nu}_{\vdash}$ from (b).
 We defer the reader to Ref.~\cite{Mougiakakos:2021ckm,Riva:2021vnj} for their explicit expressions.

 The contribution of the tidal operators to the stress-energy tensor has no static piece.
-The leading PM term can be obtained from the diagram (c) in Fig.~\ref{Figure} and its symmetric under exchange of the two particles.
+The leading PM term can be obtained from the diagram (c) in Fig.~\ref{Figure} and it is symmetric under exchange of the two particles.
 We obtain